Why Buyers Should Speak to a Builder Before Exchange

 whether the property needs structural work

-the likely condition of roofs, floors and services
+the likely condition of roofs, floors and services (electrical and plumbing etc)

 how much layout change is realistically involved